The good and the bad

 The most evil

 If you Google something like "who is the most evil person in Australia" you will be guided to pages about serial killers and child abusers.
 Isn't someone like Gina Rinehart more deserving of being called the most evil person in Australia?
 The coal from her mines kills thousands of people each year and she tries to mislead the public about the harm coal is doing by donating millions of dollars to the misleadingly named Institute of Public Affaires (The IPA is an Australian 'right wing think tank' that blatantly and dishonestly supports the mining, exporting and burning of fossil fuels and opposes renewable energy development).
 As I have argued elsewhere, a person in a position of power who knowingly lies about climate change has to be in the running to being the greatest criminal in the history of Mankind.
+This would apply particularly to people like Ms Rinehart who also owns huge coal mines.

 A noun